 The Golden Rule: Break It Down

-Breaking down your cardboard waste is more important than you might think it is, and not doing so usually results in more expensive bills for your business, here's why:
+Breaking down your cardboard waste is more important than you might imagine, and not doing so can result in expensive recurring waste and recycling costs for your business.
+Here’s why:

-It's best practice to break your cardboard down to optimize the space in your container(s) and reduce the amount of pickups your business requires.
-Follow these steps to properly break it down:
+To optimize the space in your container(s) and reduce the amount of pickups your business requires on a weekly or monthly basis it is best to break down all cardboard waste.
+Follow these easy steps to properly break it down:

 - Take your box and turn it upside down.
-Run a box cutter along the center bottom, slicing through the packing tape
+Run a box cutter along the center bottom seam, slicing through the packing tape

 - Repeat this under the two flaps on each end of the box, freeing the tape at the edges

-- Lightly push and twist in until the box collapses on itself, now flattened and ready to be stacked
+- Lightly push and twist in until the box collapses on itself—flattened and ready to be stacked in your container